WolfDev8675/RepoSJX5/README.md

                9. formatting by using images and framing appUI window for proper display
               10. highlighting of active/inactive entry modules in app

+*Future Bugfixes:*
-*Future Bugfixes: 1. changes to the treatment of Registered ID of user
+                  1. changes to the treatment of Registered ID of user
                   2. changes to the treatment of Phone number of user
                   3. changes to the Address entry section so that the whole address is visible and make the entry a wrapable text
                   4. ability to book return ticket in the same slot as the normal booking